clubajax/base-component/README-DEV.md

 ## ES6 FAQ

+Q: **What are the steps for using webpack?**

+A: The [custom elements polyfill](https://github.com/clubajax/custom-elements-polyfill) makes this easy.
+See *Adding to a Project* above.:

+Use babel: `{"presets": ["@babel/preset-env"]}`

+Decide if you want to use ES6 (Chrome only) or ES5 (all browsers)

+If only targeting browsers with native elements, the polyfill is not necessary, and your `import` can be pointed to `src/base-component`.
+Otherwise, your `import` should be pointed to `dist/BaseComponent`, which is transpiled to work with ES5.
+The polyfill includes the native-shim, which allows Chrome to work with the transpiled class.

 Q. **Uncaught TypeError: Illegal invocation**

 A. The native shim is not in use, when BaseComponent is compiled with Babel, and it is being access by an extending class.